fontysrobotics/ARMinor-2020-Robocupatwork/README.md

 2:git add . (git add <directory/files you want to commit>, dot is wildcard for all changes)\
 3:git commit -m "<message to inform everyone of the changes you made>"\
 4:git push

+This project is one of the deliverables of the ROSIN EP FREROS project.
+It was developed for the Adaptive Robotics minor of Fontys University of Applied Sciences which aims to be one of the best ROS and Robotics education center's in the Netherlands.